Dr Valerie van Mulukom

 Role

-I am a cognitive psychologist and my research focuses on belief and imagination.
+I am a cognitive and social psychologist, and my research focuses on belief (including religious,

 Teaching and supervision